geoserver/geoserver/doc/en/user/source/tutorials/georss/georss.rst

 ----------------
 .. note::

-  Internet visible geoServer required for Ajax Mashups.
-Your GeoServer instance must be visible from the internet, IE; localhost will not work.
+  For Ajax map mashups to work, the GeoServer instance must be visible to the Internet (i.e. using the address ``localhost`` will not work).

 Google Maps
 -----------